List of Coronation Street characters introduced in 2000: Darren Michaels

+Isabel Stephens

+Isabel Stephens, played by Dilys Lane, is married to Anthony Stephens, who suffered from Alzheimer's disease and lived in Rose Gardens Nursing Home.
+Growing lonely in her absence, Anthony began a relationship with Rita Sullivan (Barbara Knox), much to the disgust of their daughter, Amanda Stephens (Martine Brown) and Isabel's brother, George Docherty (George Langford-Rowe), who called Rita a trollop.
+As a result of Anthony's betrayal, George decided he wasn't going to put any more money towards the shared expenses of Isabel's care and left Anthony to pay for it all himself.

+Anthony continued his relationship with Rita, despite his family's disapproval.
+He ended up selling his house and moved in with Amanda, which infuriated her, causing her to use her mother to guilt-trip him.
+In February 2001, Anthony wanted to file for a divorce against Isabel so he could continue his relationship with Rita, but Amanda and George along with Anthony and Isabel's son, Gregory Stephens (Philip Bird) all ganged up on Anthony and disowned him.
+In June 2001, Isabel died from heart failure in her care home.

 Phil Simmonds

 Phil Simmonds befriends Toyah Battersby (Georgia Taylor) after landlord Duggie Ferguson (John Bowe) makes him homeless in September 2000.
 He takes legal action against Duggie but later settles out of court.
 He reappears on 9 April 2001, when Toyah encounters him on the street.
 Four days later, Phil brutally rapes Toyah in the ginnel behind the Rovers.
 Toyah is left clueless as to the identity of her attacker as Phil pretends to support her through her ordeal.
 On 30 April 2001, when Toyah is on her own in her house with Phil she suddenly recognises his voice as being that of the rapist.
 Peter Barlow (Chris Gascoyne) hears her screams from the street, breaks into the house and saves her from Phil.

 In August 2001, Toyah visits Phil in prison, after he sends her a letter pleading for her forgiveness.
 She is shocked to see that he has attempted suicide.
 She gets Phil to agree to plead guilty to the rape charges.
 However, Toyah later discovers that Phil has no intention of pleading guilty, despite the DNA evidence.
 He later changes his plea to guilty, meaning that no trial would take place, much to Toyah's relief.
 On 7 September 2001, Phil is sentenced to ten years imprisonment for Toyah's rape.